-(This article was last updated on the 9th of July 2019)
+(This article was last updated on April 5th), 2020)

 The Netherlands has a 1272 window brothels where prostitution is practiced.
-384 of them are located in Amsterdam.
-292 are in Red Light District, also known as De Wallen – Holland’s biggest red light district area.
-20%t of all the prostitutes in Holland work in window brothels.
+384 of are located in Amsterdam.
+The Red Light District has 292 window brothels, also known as ‘De Wallen‘ – Holland’s biggest red light district area.
+20% of all the prostitutes in Holland work in window brothels.
 Other cities in Holland where window prostitution takes place are: Alkmaar, Almelo, Den Haag, Deventer, Doetinchem, Eindhoven, Groningen, Haarlem, Heerenveen, Leeuwarden, Maasbracht, Nijmegen, Rotterdam, Sneek & Windschoten.
-Landlords of window brothels must obtain a permit from their respective municipality, the prostitute must have a residence permit and should be at least 18 years old.
-Amsterdam however is an exception to this rule, in the capitol prostitutes have to be at least 21 years old.
+Landlords of window brothels must obtain a permit from their respective municipality, a prostitute must have a residence permit and should be at least 18 years old.
+Amsterdam however is an exception to this rule, in Holland’s capitol prostitutes have to be at least 21 years old.

 One of the disadvantages of working in window prostitution is that there is still quite a lot of competition even with the standard rate put in place.
 The competition is usually focussed in the smallest and the most busy area.

-There is no street prostitution in Amsterdam.
-There used to be street prostitution in Amsterdam, though.
-In the 1950’s prostitutes stood next to the Old Church in the heart of the Red Light District to pick up customers.
+There used to be street prostitution in Amsterdam.
+In the 1950’s, prostitutes stood next to the Old Church (De Oude Kerk) in the heart of the Red Light District to pick up customers.
 But those times are long gone.

 A sex club often has a space where clients and prostitutes meet, socialise and drink.
 The customer then chooses one of the ladies and she takes him to a room.
-Sex clubs in the Netherlands must have a permit from the local government.
+Sex clubs in the Netherlands must have a permit from the (local) government.
 Prostitutes should have a residence permit and should be at least 18 years old, which soon might be changed into 21 years countrywide.
 Prostitutes work as an entrepreneur in a sex club.
 They aren’t employed by the owner, but they rent the facilities that the sex club offers.
 There are approximately 400 sex clubs in Holland.